Innovations in Aging

 Established by the Board of Regents: Graduate Certificate 2021; MS 2023

-The Graduate Interdisciplinary Programs in Innovations in Aging were developed to meet need to serve the growing aging adult population in Arizona, nationally and globally.
-The programs are part of the University of Arizona Graduate College and involves collaboration among faculty from the University of Arizona Center on Aging and diverse colleges.
+The Graduate Interdisciplinary Programs in Innovations in Aging were developed to meet the need to serve the growing aging adult population in Arizona, nationally and globally.
+The programs are part of the University of Arizona Graduate College and involve collaboration among faculty from the University of Arizona Center on Aging and diverse colleges.
+The programs are offered 100% online.

-The programs include foundational core courses to prepare students to take a culturally competent, ethical, humanistic, and interdisciplinary approach to addressing the unique needs of the aging population.
-Also included in the master’s program are advanced courses focused on different aging perspectives with an understanding of bias, equity, and innovations in aging and research methods appropriate for conducting research about aging.
+The Graduate Certificate requires 13 credits and provides the foundation for students who are interested in enhancing their professional goals in a variety of fields.
+It includes core courses to prepare students to take a culturally competent, ethical, humanistic, and interdisciplinary approach to addressing the unique needs of the aging population.
+The Master of Science requires 36 credits and provides students with the foundation to provide leadership in the field and enhances students’ abilities to pursue doctoral degrees in aging sciences and related fields.
+It includes advanced courses focused on different aging perspectives with an understanding of bias, equity, and innovations in aging and research methods appropriate for conducting research about aging.

+The Innovations in Aging GIDP involves faculty members who share a common interest in research and professional education about aging sciences and services for students.
 The curriculum is guided by the Association of Gerontology in Higher Education (AGHE) Standards and provides the coursework and experience needed to apply for professional certification through the National Association of Professional Gerontologists (NAPG), pursue post-graduation career goals.
-Completion of the MS degree requires 36 units of graduate credit and 12 of the units for the degree are supplied by the certificate courses.

 Program Contacts